quentinmaisonneuve/SimpleGPUAlert/README.md

 ## Introduction

-The purpose of SimpleGPUAlert is to notification people when there is a Nvidia RTX 3000 series drop using several notification channel such as Telegram or Discord.
+The purpose of SimpleGPUAlert is to notification people when there is an Nvidia RTX 3000 series drop using several notification channel such as Telegram or Discord.

 ## Quick links where the bot is already running
 launched the 01/01/2022